r3muxd/MonoGame/Documentation/tutorials/CP_Extend_Processor.md

 *   `MaterialProcessor.Process` in turn calls the [MaterialProcessor.BuildTexture](M_Microsoft_Xna_Framework_Content_Pipeline_Processors_MaterialProcessor_BuildTexture.md) method once for each texture in the [MaterialContent.Textures](P_Microsoft_Xna_Framework_Content_Pipeline_Graphics_MaterialContent_Textures.md) collection in the `MaterialContent` object passed to it.
 *   `MaterialProcessor.BuildTexture` in turn invokes the [ModelTextureProcessor.Process](M_Microsoft_Xna_Framework_Content_Pipeline_Processors_TextureProcessor_81D8D80F_Process.md) method on the [TextureContent](T_Microsoft_Xna_Framework_Content_Pipeline_Graphics_TextureContent.md) object passed to it.

-One reason you may want to change how this works is that the `ModelTextureProcessor.Process` method applies DXT1 or DXT5 compression to all textures it processes.
+One reason you may want to change how this works is that the `ModelTextureProcessor.Process` method applies texture compression to all textures it processes.
+This could be DXT1, DXT5, PVRTC, ETC1, RGBA4444 or ATITC depending on target your platform.
 If textures in your game assets are compressed already, you may want to avoid a second compression.

+Note not all platforms support all types of texture compression.
+For example DXT1/5 are generally only supported on Desktop graphics cards and some NVidia mobile graphics cards.
+PVRTC is only supported on iOS and some Android devices with PowerVR graphics cards, and ATITC is only supported on ATI graphics cards.
+Using the `Compressed` setting for `TextureCompression` for the Texture Processor will let the Pipeline pick the best compression for your target platform.

 ### To prevent compression of textures during processing